KristianLyng/varnishfoo/chapter-3.rst

                 NB: We do not know yet if it is a good idea to change this parameter, or if the default value is even sensible.
 Caution is advised, and feedback is most welcome.

-Heeding this warning is usually a good idea.

 You can change parameters using ``varnishadm param.set``::